-8.1.
-UTCW rarely processes personal data where the data subject has given his/her consent.
+- 8.1.
+UTCW will usually onlyrarely processes personal data where the data subject has given his/her consent.
 This is because it either has a legal obligation to process the personal data it collects or it is required to process it in the performance of its public task as a state funded education provider.
 Consent is relied upon when processing images outside of UTCW for example, on our website or in prospectus publications.
 For members of staff, our processing may be pursuant to a legitimate interest we have identified for the UTCW or a third party.
-In deciding whether to process information pursuant to a legitimate interest we will balance the interest against the rights and freedoms of the data subjects concerned.

-UTCW will only process sensitive personal data where a further condition is also met as set out in Schedule 1 DPA (2018).
-Usually this will mean that the data subject has given his/her explicit consent, the processing is legally required for employment purposes, for a substantial public interest or to establish/defend legal claims.
+In deciding whether to process information pursuant to a legitimate interest we will balance the interest against the rights and freedoms of the data subjects concerned.or where the processing may be necessary for the protection of a data subject's vital interests, for the UTCW's legitimate interests or the legitimate interests of others.
+The full list of conditions is set out in Schedule 2 of the DPA. - 8.2.
+UTCW will only process sensitive personal data where a further condition is also metas set out in Schedule 1 DPA (2018).
+Usually this will mean that the data subject has given his/her explicit consent, or that the processing is legally required for employment purposes, for a substantial public interest or to establish/defend legal claims.s.
+The full list of conditions is set out in Schedule 3 of the DPA.